 Water is precious

-Auckland, our water situation is stable
+Auckland's water supply is currently stable

-Spend a minute less in the shower
+Save 12 litres of water by spending a minute less in the shower

-Turn off the tap when you brush your teeth
+Save four litres of water by turning off the tap when you brush your teeth

 Image of a man loading a front-load washing machine